softwaresaved/automated_testing/README.md

               "freqs5_events2013.dat not equal to testoracle")
 ```

 Another type of test we can do is to check what happens when our code is not given valid inputs.
-For example, if we do not provide an output file name to `count_frequency` then `count_frequency` returns a non-zero exit status.
+For example, if we do not provide an output file name to `count_frequency`, then it returns a non-zero exit status.
 We can write a regression test for this too.

 ```
 from nose.tools import assert_not_equal